EmanonUser/Prom117/README.md

 # Prom117

 Prom117 is an Prometheus exporter for the Texas Instrument's TMP117 digital temperature sensor\
-The software is written for the ESP12-E an Espressif Microcontroler
+The software is written for the NodeMCUv2 based on a ESP12-E Espressif Microcontroler

 Hardware Used :